arinik9/epidnews2event/README.md

   * Folder `geocoding`: this folder contains the scripts performing the geocoding task.
 This task consists in assigning geographic coordinates to spatial entities.
   * Folder `media_sources`: this folder contains the scripts performing the processing of media source information.
   * Folder `preprocessing`: this folder contains the scripts performing the preprocessing step.
 It essentially corresponding to normalizing event related entities.
 Regarding ProMED and Empres-i, this step amounts to extract normalized events.
+  * Folder `evaluate`: this folder contains the scripts performing the evaluation of the geocoding and event extraction tasks.
+  * Folder `prepare_input`: this folder contains the scripts creating additional input files from `in-geocoding/articlesweb.csv` into the folder `in-geocoding`.

 ## Installation